Sizzyl/SizzylTF2/README.md

 2. Mods with files included in this repo might not have proper settings for your system OR be fully up to date.
 They are simply what I personally use.

 3. This is also not optimized for any system other than my own.
-It is likely better to pick and choose what mods/quality levels you'd like to use.
+It is likely better to pick and choose what mods/quality levels you'd like to use invidually.

 ## Mods/Files included in this repo
 - my own personal autoexec.cfg file (which you're allowed to tamper with in any way you see fit unlike any other file included in this repo)